planet-lia/lia-docs/content/setup-programming-language.md

 ---

 ## Python3
 * Install Python3 as instructed on the official site https://www.python.org/.
+* Make sure to add Python3 to path.
+On Windows there is a checkbox available when installing Python3.
+* On our servers your bun runs using Python3.6 so make sure your version is compatible with it.

 ---